teamradish/TRTwitchPlaysBot/Wiki/Syntax-Walkthrough.md

 - right
 - a

+TRBot's inputs are **case-insensitive**, meaning these inputs would still work if we were to replace "a" with "A" and "right" with "RiGhT".

 ## Input Duration

 Now let's make Mario walk farther to the right in a single command.
 You can specify a duration for how long to press an input, in either milliseconds (ms) or seconds (s).
 Notice how Mario walks farther and jumps higher when we specify longer durations.